Modern Slavery and Human Trafficking Statement for the Financial Year 2017-2018

 Due diligence and further steps

-IHS Markit has conducted a preliminary review of its suppliers and determined that the majority operate in areas considered to be at low risk of supporting or being complicit in forced labor or human trafficking.
+IHS Markit has determined that the majority of its suppliers operate in areas considered to be at a low risk of supporting or being complicit in forced labor or human trafficking.

-- Review and strengthen, as necessary, vendor agreements and onboarding procedures to ensure clear and effective communication regarding our commitment to compliance with the Modern Slavery Act and our zero tolerance approach towards forced labor;
+- Ensure clear and effective communication with new and existing vendors regarding our commitment to compliance with the Modern Slavery Act and our zero tolerance approach towards forced labor;

 - Continue risk assessments of and, as necessary, additional engagement with suppliers;